Signs Your Water Heater Needs Professional Attention

 Our water heater experts can help you assess many key factors when choosing a new unit, including:

 - Sizing and capacity.
 We can calculate the maximum amount of hot water your family uses during the busiest hour of your day.
 For traditional tank units, we match this number to the tank's First Hour Rating (FHR).
-For tankless units, we look at the flow rate (gallons per minute) you need to run multiple fixtures simultaneously.
+For tankless units, we consider the flow rate (gallons per minute) required to run multiple fixtures simultaneously.

 - Fuel type and costs.
 Water heaters run on natural gas, propane, or electricity, and your choice of energy source impacts both the unit's purchase price and its annual operating costs.
 Gas heaters often have lower running costs but a higher initial installation price, while electric models are simpler to install but may cost more to operate, depending on your utility rates.
 We can help you crunch the numbers to find the most cost-effective long-term option.

 - Energy efficiency.
-The Uniform Energy Factor (UEF) rating tells you how efficiently the unit converts its fuel into hot water.
+The Uniform Energy Factor (UEF) rating indicates how efficiently the unit converts fuel into hot water.
 A higher UEF number means the unit wastes less energy and saves you more money on your utility bills over its lifespan.

 - Physical space and installation requirements.
 Your available space often dictates the type of unit you can install.
 Traditional tanks require significant floor space, while compact tankless units mount directly to a wall.
-We can confirm your home has the proper venting, gas line, or electrical service capacity for your chosen model so that we can avoid costly, unexpected installation hurdles.
+We can confirm that your home has the proper venting, gas line, or electrical service capacity for your chosen model, so we can avoid costly, unexpected installation hurdles.